asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 draft: false
 ---

 In this article, we will build up our mathematical understanding of **Gaussian Processes**.
-We will understand the conditioning operation a bit more, since that is the backbone of inferring the posterior distribution.
-We will also look at how the covariance matrix evolves as training points are added.
+We will understand the conditioning operation a bit more, since that is the backbone of inferring the **posterior distribution**.
+We will also look at how the **covariance matrix** evolves as training points are added.

 ![Article Banner](/assets/images/clamped-exponentiated-quadratic-kernel.png)